ldko/python-novice-gapminder/_episodes/14-writing-functions.md

 *   Defining a function does not run it.
     *   Like assigning a value to a variable.
 *   Must call the function to execute the code it contains.
+*   Don't forget the parentheses when calling a function.

 ~~~
 print_greeting()